 The lower tummy incision is an area that most of us would normally cover even if we did not have an abdominoplasty.
 So frankly, even in the event of a bad scar, as long as it is well placed, the only observers are typically dogs and lovers.

 It seems that the most significant discomfort is over by day 3.
-I routinely see my patients on postoperative day 5 in my office in Manhattan.
+I routinely see my patients on day 5 after a tummy tuck in my NYC office.
 That means they need to travel in from wherever they live—New Jersey, Long Island, Connecticut—wherever.
-When they arrive and I ask them how they are feeling, they almost universally answer, “better”.
+When I ask them how they are feeling, they almost universally answer, “better.”
 Don’t get me wrong, they are not ready to run any marathons just yet, but they are clearly up and about on their own.

-Do I Need A Drain For A Tummy Tuck
+Do I Need a Drain for a Tummy Tuck?

-The short answer is, “yes”, I think you do.
-There are plastic surgeons trying to perfect the drain free tummy tuck, but I think it’s a mistake.
+The short answer is, yes, I think you do.
+There are plastic surgeons trying to perfect the drain-free tummy tuck, but I think it’s a mistake.
 The standard of care remains to leave a drain in place when a procedure with this much undermining is performed.

-A Tummy Tuck Is A Good Thing
+A Tummy Tuck Is a Good Thing

 The ability to wear clothing that one likes and enjoy basic niceties that others do without the burden of inhibition really is freedom to a lot of people.
 Many of my patients don’t realize how these insecurities have held them back until they have their abdominoplasty and later tell me all about how their relationships have changed.

 So, if you fit into any of the categories of patients I’ve described above, I encourage you to consider a (very safe) tummy tuck operation.
 Good luck!